Hero image

 Who is required to file VAT returns in the UAE?

-What happens if I file my VAT return late?
+What happens if I file my VAT return late in the UAE?

-Can I revise a VAT return after submitting it?
+Can I amend a VAT return in Dubai after submission?